bluebanquise/community/roles/prometheus/README.md

 Few Karma parameters can be defined if needed.

-To set kerma username and password, use:
+To set karma username and password, use:

 ```yaml
 prometheus_server_karma_username: admin